mariuszmspace/my-links/README.md

 * [Go by Example](https://gobyexample.com/) - Hands-on introduction to Go using annotated example programs -- `tutorial`
 * [Go Tooling In Action](https://github.com/campoy/go-tooling-workshop) - A workshop covering all the tools used in the day to day life of a Golang dev -- `tutorial`
 * [Good Sleep, Good Learning, Good Life](http://super-memory.com/articles/sleep.htm) - Compiled knowledege about sleep with sources and citations -- `zzz`
-* [Google Cloud Solutions Architecture Reference](https://gcp.solutions/) - Some simple reference architectures -- `collection`
+* [Google Cloud Architecture Center](https://cloud.google.com/architecture) - Reference architectures, diagrams, design patterns, guidance, and best practices for building or migrating your workloads on Google Cloud -- `collection`
+* [Google Cloud Microservices Demo](https://github.com/GoogleCloudPlatform/microservices-demo) - Sample cloud-native application with 10 microservices showcasing Kubernetes / GKE, Istio, gRPC and OpenCensus -- `various lang`
 * [Google's Technical Development Guide](https://techdevguide.withgoogle.com/) - Hands on, free, self-paced courses to help you develop your programming skills -- `collection`
 * [Hashicorp Learn](https://learn.hashicorp.com/) - Official training for Vault, Consul, Terraform, Vagrant, Packer, and Nomad -- `training`
 * [HEAD](https://htmlhead.dev/) - A free guide to HTML5 <head> elements -- `collection`
 * [High Performance Browser Networking](https://hpbn.co/) - What every web developer needs to know about the various types of networks (WiFi, 3G/4G), transport protocols (UDP, TCP, and TLS), application protocols (HTTP/1.1, HTTP/2), and APIs available in the browser (XHR, WebSocket, WebRTC, and more) -- `book`
 * [Hoopla](https://www.hoopladigital.com/) - Digital movies, music and ebooks for USA public library members -- `explore yours today`
 * [How Complex Systems Fail](https://how.complexsystems.fail/) - Paper by MIT, a great read for operations -- `article`
+* [How They SRE](https://github.com/upgundecha/howtheysre) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world practice Site Reliability Engineering (SRE) -- `collection`
 * [How to Ask Good Questions](https://jvns.ca/blog/good-questions/) - By Julia Evans -- `article`
 * [HTTP/3 Explained](https://daniel.haxx.se/http3-explained/) - QUIC = next generation TCP via UDP to bypass TCP's bad algos, used in HTTPv3 by haxx -- `book`
 * [In Defense of Swap](https://chrisdown.name/2018/01/02/in-defence-of-swap.html) - Well informed article about why you need some swap -- `article`